Microsoft-community/Community-website/wiki/using-the-media-creation-tool.md

 2. Once open, move the cursor using the arrow keys to the name of the USB you have inserted and then press Enter.

-You will now boot to the Windows 10 Installer.
-For further guidance, see [Installing Windows 10](installing-windows-10).
+You will now boot to the Windows Installer.
+For further guidance, see [Installing Windows](installing-windows).